 If you’ve been struggling with falling asleep, ask yourself whether you are guilty of mindlessly scrolling through your favorite social media channels in bed.
 Perhaps you like to watch your favorite series on your laptop in bed before going to sleep.
 Or maybe you’re stressed about the latest statistics on Covid-19, and you check Twitter or your news app for the details.

-When you do use your cellphone, consider using some of the following free apps to help you unwind and prepare your mind for sleep:
+If you do use your cellphone, consider using some of the following free apps to help you unwind and prepare your mind for sleep:

 - Relax Melodies